JeschkeLab/autoDEER/README.md

     2) The kernal has recently lost connection, and a background kernal is connected.
 Please open <htop> in terminal and kill the process of the other python kernal

-## Acknowledgements
-In developing the Bruker spectrometer control, insipration and help was gained from previous work by:
-- Spinach by Ilya Kuprov et. al.
-- CustomXepr by San Schott